Zepbound (tirzepatide): the 2026 buyer's guide

 Compounded tirzepatide

 Compounded tirzepatide is the same active molecule prepared by a 503A pharmacy under prescription rather than manufactured under FDA new-drug approval as Zepbound.
-Cash-pay savings versus branded Zepbound are typically 50-80%, but the regulatory environment has tightened.
+Cash-pay savings versus branded Zepbound are typically 50-80%.
+The regulatory environment has tightened.
 Briefly on FDA shortage list early 2024, off the list since late 2024.
 Lilly has filed coordinated lawsuits against compounded tirzepatide pharmacies through 2025-2026.
-For the comparison, see compounded vs FDA-approved semaglutide.
+For the comparison, see compounded tirzepatide vs Zepbound.

 Programs that prescribe Zepbound